Hardwell: World's Biggest Guestlist Festival 2017

-2018

-Spring 2018: Hardwell & Friends EP Vol. 3, Gemstone Records, and "Magnomite"
+2018: Hardwell & Friends EP Vol. 3, Gemstone Records, singles and touring break

 In January 2018, Hardwell premiered the EP Hardwell & Friends in the 350th episode of "Hardwell On Air".
 He released "The Underground", a collaboration with Timmy Trumpet.
 The track was first premiered at Ultra Europe 2017.
 On 23 January 2018, he released "Woest", a collaboration with Quintino.
 On 24 January 2018, he released "Get Low", a collaboration with Sick Individuals.
 The track was also first premiered at Ultra Europe 2017.
 On 25 January 2018, he released "Safari", a collaboration with Jewelz & Sparks.

 With the final release of "Take Us Down (Feeding Our Hunger)" with Dr. Phunk, the full EP was made available on 26 January 2018.

 Hardwell released "Anthem" with American DJ Steve Aoki on 13 April 2018, which was the fourth release in Aoki's 5OKI artist collaboration campaign.

 Hardwell later released a track titled "Thunder" with Julian Calor under the name Magnomite on 23 April 2018 on Revealed Recordings.
 It was Hardwell's first release under an alias.

 Hardwell announced on his Twitter account on 24 April 2018 that he has launched a new electronic pop sub-label titled "Gemstone Records", whose main goal is to promote new talent and reach a larger audience, while encompassing multiple genres such as deep house, future house, future bass and electro pop.

-Summer 2018: Earthquake and Conquerors

 On 11 May 2018, Hardwell released "Earthquake".
 The track features vocals from Harrison, and was first premiered in the 350th episode of Hardwell on Air.
 On 25 May 2018, he collaborated with Netherlands-based jazz and pop orchestra Metropole Orkest to release an episodic two-part EP titled "Conquerors".

 Later, Hardwell collaborated with Dutch producers Blasterjaxx and singer Mitch Crown to release "Bigroom Never Dies" on 13 July 2018, which was notably teased during his live performance on Dutch radio station Slam.
 The song incorporates elements of multiple genres other than its prevalent big room sound, including hardstyle, house, and techno.
 He collaborated with Kaaze again on "This Is Love", which was released on 31 August 2018 and featured vocals from Loren Allred who previously performed on The Voice.